ayadaziz/Databricks_Ecom_Repo/README.md

 ## Client Background

-**AtoZ** is a rapidly growing, US-based e-commerce company serving customers across multiple product categories.
-As the business expanded, both the **volume** and **velocity** of transactional data increased significantly, placing growing pressure on the company’s existing data infrastructure.
+**AtoZ** is a rapidly growing US-based e-commerce company selling consumer products across multiple categories.
+As the business expanded, both the **volume** and **velocity** of transactional data increased significantly, placing strain on the company’s existing data infrastructure.

-What initially worked for a smaller operation began to fail at scale—resulting in delayed analytics, frozen dashboards, and limited visibility into daily business performance.
-To address this challenge, AtoZ initiated a **Databricks Lakehouse pilot** to modernize its data platform and validate a scalable alternative to its legacy ETL architecture.
+What initially worked for a smaller organization began to fail at scale—leading to delayed analytics, frozen dashboards, and limited visibility into daily business performance.
+To address these challenges, AtoZ initiated a **Databricks Lakehouse pilot** to modernize its data platform and validate a scalable alternative to its legacy ETL architecture.

 ---